-Mountable Curb
+Curb

-- 1. Curb all streets except remote/isolated roads and rock-paved service roads. - 2.
+- Integral Curb and Gutter at Median - 1.
+Curb all streets except remote/isolated roads and rock-paved service roads. - 2.
 All streets should have integral concrete curbs and gutters.
-Painted curbs are prohibited because they are very difficult to maintain. - 3.
-Use concrete for sidewalks and curbs.
-Do not use asphalt curbs.
+Painted curbs are prohibited because they are very difficult to maintain.